adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 # **An abstract distance metric**

 Pathr additionally asked for a distance metric between any two trajectories, one that can express with a single number how 'close' two trajectories are by category.
-Especially useful for low-computing cost classification.
+Especially useful for low-computing-cost classification.

 I applied a euclidean distance metric to the embedded data to show how far apart each trajectory was.
 The euclidean distance between two vectors is just an $$N$$-dimensional generalized Pythagorean distance: